ThaiDuongVu/Solar/README.md

 <!-- ![startup](images/startup.png) -->
 <img src="images/startup.png" width=350>

-And *voila* you have a project configured to work with Solar framework, time to jump into the code.
+And *voila*, you have created a project configured to work with Solar framework, time to jump into the code.

-8. Verify everything is working by creating a `main.cpp` in new project and running this code:
+8. Verify everything is working by creating a `main.cpp` in the new project and running this code:

         #include <solar.h>
-        using namespace solar;
+        using namespace Solar;

         int main()
         {